JannatKhan1/cyberbullying-detection-using-ml/README.md

 were obtained from Twitter, Instagram and Youtube.
 The scripts were classified into numerical categories.
 ‘0’ is considered as non-cyberbullying and ‘1’ is considered as cyberbullying.
 The dataset is structured.

 **2. Data Preprocessing:**
-/nTechniques used:
+Techniques used:
 a.
 Normalization
 b.
 Tokenization
 c.
 Lemmatization and Stemming:

 **3. Feature Extraction:**
-/nNLP Techniques used:
+NLP Techniques used:
 a.
 BoW
 b.
 Tf-IDF

 **4. Training Model:**
-/nML Algorithms Used:
+ML Algorithms Used:
 a.
 Random Forest Classifier
 b.
 Logistic Regression
 c.
 Light GBM